Ajayt036/About-Me/README.md

-### My name is Ajay and I am an aspiring Data Scientist.
+### Hey there!
+I am Ajay,an aspiring Data scientist.
 #### In 20 seconds, Below is the timeline of my journey into the world of Data Intelligence.

 - **2016** - Completed Bachelors and started my first job as reportee to a data analyst at Wipro Limited.
 Assisted him in creating and managing databases.